Rock Bass vs Bluegill – What’s the Difference? Panfish

 Mercury Levels

-The EPA and The FDA have issued suggestions and warnings about mercury levels in fish and how often they should be consumed1.
+The EPA and The FDA have issued suggestions and warnings about mercury levels in fish and how often they should be consumed 1.
 This is especially important for young infants, pregnant women and developing children.

 They established three lists: